Click for homepage

 5. Container ✔

-By using a pager, such as the AR-924, three of the key components are already present: the container (the device's enclosure), the power source (the rechargeable battery) and the switch.
-The latter can be an electric pulse generated by the existing hardware (i.e. the microcontroller), under control of the internal software (firmware), that activates or triggers the explosive device.
+By using a pager, such as the AR-924, three of the required components of an IED arealready present: the container (i.e. the device's enclosure), the power source (the rechargeable battery) and the switch.
+The latter can be an electric pulse generated by the existing hardware (i.e. the microcontroller), under control of the internal software (firmware), that activates or triggers the detonator and, hence, the explosive charge.
+Below is the block diagram of the AR-924 pager.

 Block diagram of the rigged AR-924 pager